Bastiantkt/VFIO-GPU-Passthrough-Muxless/README.md

 5. Passthrough PCI (GPU) 01:00.0 and 01:00.1 in Virt-Manager

+6. Add a Mouse Virtio and a Keyboard Virtio in Virt-Manager

+7. Set the Display on Spice

+8. Set the Video on QXL

+9. Change your controller on Virtio for your Virtual Disk for better performance

-6. on your Host install Looking Glass Client with yay -S looking-glass on Arch Linux on other distribution compile it manually
+10. on your Host install Looking Glass Client with yay -S looking-glass on Arch Linux on other distribution compile it manually

-7. on your Guest (Windows VM) install GPU Drivers, Looking Glasss Host and Virtual-Display-Driver (Select your GPU for your Virtual Display)
+11. on your Guest (Windows VM) install GPU Drivers, Looking Glasss Host and Virtual-Display-Driver (Select your GPU for your Virtual Display), install Spice-Guest-tools and Virtio-Drivers

-8. and run Looking Glass with that argument : looking-glass-host.exe dxgi:output=2 (Display Number)
+12. and run Looking Glass with that argument : looking-glass-host.exe dxgi:output=2 (Display Number)

-9. run Looking Glass Client on your Host with looking-glass-client -F for fullscreen
+13. run Looking Glass Client on your Host with looking-glass-client -F for fullscreen

-10. on your Guest VM (Windows VM) run (Win+R) ms-settings:display and set your Desktop only on the second Display .
+14. on your Guest VM (Windows VM) run (Win+R) ms-settings:display and set your Desktop only on the second Display .

-11. Normally now you got the 3D Acceleration of your GPU Passthrough
+15. Normally now you got the 3D Acceleration of your GPU Passthrough